-“Novanta” means the Novanta legal entity that is an affiliate or subsidiary at any tier of Novanta Inc. which is or shall be purchasing the “Product(s)” covered by the Novanta Purchasing Terms and Conditions (the “Terms”) set forth in this document.
+“Novanta” means the Novanta legal entity that is an affiliate or subsidiary at any tier of Novanta Inc., a New Brunswick corporation, having a usual place of business located at 125 Middlesex Turnpike, Bedford, MA 01730 USA which is or shall be purchasing the “Product(s)” covered by the Novanta Purchasing Terms and Conditions (the “Terms”) set forth in this document.

 The term “Purchaser” means the Novanta legal entity which submits a written order (a “Purchase Order” or “PO”) or which receives and accepts in writing a quotation from a Seller.
 Unless otherwise explicitly specified, electronic form, including but not limited to e-mail or similar forms of communication, shall always be acceptable in addition to the written form.